Substra/substra-chaincode/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Environment:**
+ - Version, branch (branch and commit number)
  - OS and version: [e.g. macOS Mojave version 10.14.4]
  - Browser and version if relevant [e.g. chrome, safari]
- - Any other relevant information [e.g. version of Python, version of Go, ...]
+ - Any other relevant information [e.g. dependencies, version of Python, version of Go, ...]

 **Additional context**
 > Add any other context about the problem here.